 No structured settlement company publishes a price list, which is why written quotes matter so much.
 Discount rates are set per deal based on payment size, payment type, the insurance company, your state's SSPA, and current market interest rates.
 Two reputable buyers can quote the same stream $20,000 apart and both be operating in good faith.
 The only way to find that gap is to put two or three written offers on the same desk.

-Brand recognition is not the same as best payout.
-JG Wentworth is the most advertised buyer in the category, and they convert traffic on the strength of name awareness.
-That tells you nothing about whether their discount rate on your specific deal is competitive.
+Brand recognition is not the same as best payout, for any company in this market.
+A buyer being the most advertised name tells you about its marketing budget, not about where its discount rate will land on your specific deal.
+The same holds in reverse.
+A smaller buyer is not automatically cheaper.
+Only the written quotes answer the question.
 Our structured settlement companies comparison page profiles the 10 buyers we see most often and what each one specializes in, and our guide to getting the best offer walks through the negotiation moves that consistently squeeze more dollars out of the same payment stream.
 Both pages are good preparation before you start collecting quotes.

 How To Compare Structured Settlement Companies (A Practical Checklist)